Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/authentication/README.md

 }
 ```

-Please note that your app's activity must have a `launchMode` of `singleTop` for OAuth authentication to work.
+Please note that your app's activity must have a `launchMode` of `singleTask` for OAuth authentication to work.

 ### Launch OAuth Prompts in Incognito Mode